make-live/toolkit/packages/make-live-toolkit/README.md

 yarn add @make-live/toolkit
 ```

+## Local Development Workflow

+To enable you to work on your custom UI locally you can use the [@make-live/toolkit-dev](../make-live-toolkit-dev) module.
+This will run the necessary servers to enable your local Unreal Engine application to use Pixel Streaming.
+There are a few steps you need to go through.

+Note that you do not have to run everything on the same computer.
+For example, you can run your Unreal Engine application on Windows and develop your custom UI on MacOS/Linux.
+Everything will work fine as long as they are on the same local network.

+1. Add the Pixel Streaming plugin to your Unreal Engine application
+1. Run [@make-live/toolkit-dev](../make-live-toolkit-dev) by using the command `npx @make-live/toolkit-dev`
+1. Take note of the launch parameters and toolkit connection URL it writes out to the console and add the launch parameters in Unreal Engine.
+You'll need to keep this running to handle the connections between Unreal Engine and your custom UI.
+1. In your custom UI use the toolkit connection URL when calling `createInstance`.
+1. Run your custom UI server and you should see "Make Live" along with a play button.
+Press the play button to start connecting.

 ## Commands

 There are two different type of commands your application can send at the moment.